Mihrimah Sultan (daughter of Mahmud II): Death

-It was said that Mihrimah loved her father very much that she once wished that she wouldn't be alive to see the death of her father.
-Her wish was fulfilled and she died before Mahmud's death.
-Mahmud was really saddened of her death he died the next year in 1839.
-After her death her father contrived a fountain named Sultan Mahmud Fountain beside Nişancılar Mosque in Eyüp in the memory of his daughter.
+It was said that Mihrimah loved her father so much, that she once wished not to be alive the day he died.
+Her wish was fulfilled, as she died before Mahmud.
+Mahmud was deeply saddened by her death.
+He died the following year, in 1839.
+After her death, her father commissioned a fountain named Sultan Mahmud Fountain beside Nişancılar Mosque in Eyüp in the memory of his daughter.

 Mihrimah was also immensely loved by her mother Hoşyar Kadın, who after her death declared that "my last joy died with my daughter".

 Issue

 Together with Mehmed Said Pasha Mihrimah had one son: